-Symphony Technology Group’s founder and CEO, Romesh T. Wadhwani from California is the second richest of all Indian American billionaires on the Forbes 2018 list, for his net worth of 3.1 billion US dollars.
+Symphony Technology Group’s founder and CEO, Romesh T. Wadhwani from California has moved to the third rank (from the second rank in 2020) among the richest Indian-origin American billionaires on Forbes 2022, with his net worth having gone up to USD 5.1 billion to $3.4 billion in 2020.
 Romesh Wadhwani is not just one of the wealthiest Indian American entrepreneurs but a compassionate philanthropist too.
 His family shifted from Pakistan to India during the Partition in 1947.
 He is an alumnus of IIT Bombay in electrical engineering and holds a PhD degree from Carnegie Mellon University.
 The richest Gujarati in America, Romesh T. Wadhwani is a self-made serial entrepreneur.
-One of the top 10 Gujarati Indian billionaires, he set up the Wadhwani Foundation with several initiatives including the National Entrepreneurship Network to drive socio-economic development in countries like India.
+One of the top 10 Gujarati Indian billionaires in USA, he set up the Wadhwani Foundation with several initiatives including the National Entrepreneurship Network to drive socio-economic development in countries like India.
 In 2012, he opened a research center at the National Center for Biological Sciences in Bengaluru.

-With a net worth of $2.1 billion, Kavitark Ram Shriram stands fourth on the list of richest Indian Americans and is one of the well-known Indian American investors in California.
+With a net worth of $2.3 billion, Kavitark Ram Shriram stands fifth on the list of richest Indian Americans and is one of the well-known Indian-origin investors in California.
 Among the early investors in Google, Kavitark was born in Chennai and graduated in mathematics at Chennai’s Loyola College.
-He worked for Jeff Bezos, the founder and CEO of Amazon and the world’s richest billionaire on Forbes 2018 list, before making headlines for his investment worth $250,000 in Google.
+He worked for Jeff Bezos, the founder and CEO of Amazon and the world’s richest billionaire, before making headlines for his investment worth $250,000 in Google.
 A board member of Google’s parent company, Alphabet, Kavitark Ram Shriram founded Sherpalo, a venture capital firm for technology startups in 2000.
 He joined the league of Indian American philanthropists by donating a whopping $61 million to Stanford University.